jhipster/jhipster-guides/guides/06_editing_front.md

 ```bash
 ./mvnw
 ```
-5. Now run **npm start** or **yarn start** in a new terminal to launch Webpack dev-server with BrowserSync.
+5. Now run **npm start** in a new terminal to launch Webpack dev-server with BrowserSync.
 This will take care of compiling your TypeScript code, and automatically reloading your browser.
 ```bash
 npm start
 ```
 6. Click on `walkthrough web-preview-icon` and watch the port **9000**.
 Now any change on your front end will be reflected here.

-If you start making changes to the client side code without having **npm start** or **yarn start** running, nothing will be reflected as the changes are not compiled so you need to either run npm run webpack:build manually after changes or have npm start or yarn start running.
+If you start making changes to the client side code without having **npm start** running, nothing will be reflected as the changes are not compiled so you need to either run npm run webpack:build manually after changes or have npm start running.
 More at the [JHipster website](https://www.jhipster.tech/using-angular/).

 ## Updating the service